 Geraldine instructed us to pursue a cardiac negligence case on her behalf.
 Investigating the claim was made difficult as the hospital had lost a lot of Geraldine's medical notes.

 The evidence available showed that a 4mm balloon had been used at angioplasty which our expert advised was too big.
-Proceedings were issued on this basis in January 1999.
+Proceedings were issued on this basis.

 The hospital served additional documentation and a defence maintaining that a 3mm balloon had been used and that this was an acceptable size.
 This documentation also revealed that the artery had ruptured in two sites and our expert felt the damage done was unusually extensive.